stavrossk/MeediFier_for_MeediOS/cushane's review: MeediFier vs MoviesFileImporter \ MoviesDataImporter.md

 ##How I score it:

 ###Trailers:
-MediaFairy pulled in three that it shouldn't have, but the new version that has just been posted is supposed to remedy this problem.
+MeediFier pulled in three that it shouldn't have, but the new version that has just been posted is supposed to remedy this problem.
 So I won't hold it against MF.
 Winner: Tie

 ###Importing:
 The fact that MoviesFileImporter skipped 5 movies completely is a real problem.
 But because it appears to have to do with file extensions I'm sure it will be easily remedied once I post it on the plugin's thread.
 So I'll still call it a wash.
 Winner: Tie

 ###Identifying:
 I'll skip the number identified and go straight to the number correctly identified because that is what ultimately matters.
-MediaFairy clearly performed much better in this area.
-Whats even more, a MF update has just been released which should improve "the plugin's ability to import and automatically identify films" Winner: MediaFairy
+MeediFier clearly performed much better in this area.
+Whats even more, a MF update has just been released which should improve "the plugin's ability to import and automatically identify films"
+Winner: MeediFier

 ###Run Time:
 This is an area were MDI really needs to make some improvements.
 It took nearly 2.5x longer to complete!
-Winner: MediaFairy
+Winner: MeediFier

 ###Error Handling:
 My take on this one might surprise you given the results I posted.
 Even though MF threw 5 errors it is very important to note that the importer did not halt.
 Instead, a message was displayed in the system tray.
 After running this test, I reran MDI with poster resizing enabled.
 MDI generated 2 errors.
 I wouldn't penalize MDI for this because image resizing was not in the scope of this test; however, MDI's error handling gives it a significant disadvantage.
 MDI's importing actually stops until the user clicks "ok" on the error message.
 This is extremely annoying if you want to run a large unattended import -- you could come back to find that your import is nowhere close to being finished because it is waiting on the user to click "ok".
-Winner: MediaFairy
+Winner: MeediFier

 #Final Score: MFI/MDI - 0, MF - 3